Richard E. Salomon

-Richard E. Salomon is an American investment banker and philanthropist.
+Richard E. "Rick" Salomon is an American investment banker and philanthropist.
 He served as a member of the board of directors of the Council on Foreign Relations from 2003 to 2013 and again from 2014 to 2017.

-Biography
+Education

-He graduated with a BA from Yale University in 1964 and an MBA from Columbia University Graduate School of Business in 1967.
-From 1982 to 2000, he was a managing director to the investment firm Spears, Benzak, Salomon & Farrell.
+Salomon graduated with a BA from Yale University in 1964 and an MBA from Columbia University Graduate School of Business in 1967.

+Career

+From 1982 to 2000, Salomonwas a managing director to the investment firm Spears, Benzak, Salomon & Farrell.
 He was then the director of Mecox Ventures, another investment firm.
+In 1984, he was elected to the Common Cause National Governing Board.

+He is a managing partner of East End Advisors, LLC, chairman of the advisory board of Blackstone Alternative Asset Management Group, and a director of Boston Properties.
 He has advised the Rockefeller family.

-He is a managing partner of East End Advisors, LLC, chairman of the advisory board of Blackstone Alternative Asset Management Group, and a director of Boston Properties.

 He is a trustee of the Museum of Modern Art, the Alfred P. Sloan Foundation, and The New York Public Library.
 He is the vice-chairman of the board of trustees of Rockefeller University and a board member of the Peterson Institute for International Economics.

-In 1984, Salomon was elected to the Common Cause National Governing Board.
+Personal life

+He has written a memoir, privately published in 2020.